 PC-mAb is a fully human monoclonal antibody which neutralizes a key driver of vascular inflammation, phosphorylcholine (“PC”).
-Naturally occurring antibodies to phosphorylcholine (anti-PC) have anti-inflammatory properties and prevent the uptake of oxidized LDL in macrophages.
+Naturally occurring antibodies to phosphorylcholine (anti-PC) have anti-inflammatory properties.
 Low endogenous levels of antibodies to phosphorylcholine (“anti-PC”) have been linked to a higher incidence of secondary events in CVD.

 Athera’s PC-mAb is targeting the market of reducing secondary cardiovascular events, focusing on high-risk patients with low anti-PC levels.
-This program is in IND-enabling studies and the start of Phase I studies is expected in 2014.
+This program is in clinical Phase I studies.
 According to plan, the data will enable a business agreement with Athera and a partner.
 PC-mAb could then be launched on the market as a new drug, with clear block-buster potential, by year 2020.

 To enhance clinical success by properly selecting the target population, Athera has developed a proprietary companion diagnostic CVDefine® kit to identify patients with low anti-PC levels in need of receiving PC-mAb therapy.
 The kit is CE-approved.

 Athera is a biopharmaceutical company focused on developing targeted anti-inflammatory biological candidate drugs and companion diagnostics for the prevention and treatment of cardiovascular disease (“CVD”).
 The Company initiated its current program in 2005, harnessing breakthrough innovations made at the world-renowned Karolinska Institutet, Solna, Sweden.
-The company currently has a proprietary pre-IND program, PC-mAb, supported by an approved proprietary companion diagnostic kit.
+The company currently has a proprietary clinical development stage program, PC-mAb, supported by an approved proprietary companion diagnostic kit.
 Future development costs for the antibody therapy will be co-financed by the EU FP7 program, in the project CARDIMMUN.
-Athera has an exclusive option agreement with Boehringer Ingelheim.
-Karolinska Development AB (publ) owns 65% of Athera Biotechnologies AB.
 Athera is managed by a core team of senior professionals from the pharmaceutical and diagnostics industries in a semi-virtual organization.

 Carina Schmidt, CEO